-I decline invitations to non-diverse book festivals and author panels: White voices continue to be overrepresented at most book festivals and on most author panels.
+I decline invitations to non-diverse book festivals and author panels: White voices have been historically overrepresented at most book festivals and on most author panels.
 If you would like to invite me to participate in a book festival, author panel, or other event with multiple authors, I ask that you not contact me until after you’ve confirmed participation from at least 40% non-white authors.

 I decline invitations for events at which guns may be present.
 My contract includes the following section: “In order to ensure a safe environment for all attendees, the Author requests a weapon-free setting for all of her appearances.
 If any firearms (open or concealed) are kept on premises or are allowed by law or by special exemption to be present at the event, the Sponsor shall inform the Author prior to the signing of this agreement.”